 Details about the admissions procedures are set out in the whole school Admissions and Attendance Policy and Procedures.
-Application Forms are available on the school website, in Main Reception and in the Pre-Prep Office.
-Application Forms are also available from the Admissions Registrar.
+Application Forms are available on the school website.

-The Blue Coat School participates in the Government's Early Education Entitlement Scheme for 3 and 4-year old children for an agreed number of hours.
+The Blue Coat School does not participate in the Government's Early Education Entitlement Scheme for 3 and 4-year old children for an agreed number of hours.

-4.3 Open Evening
+4.3 Pre-Admission Events